-I use these four skill sets to deliver three services on a consulting basis: Outsourcing Guidance for small to medium-sized software businesses, Consulting CTO for software startups, and Software Investor Services (described above), including code reviews and due diligence.
+I use these four skill sets to deliver three services on a consulting basis: Outsourcing Guidance for medium to large-sized software businesses, Consulting CTO for software startups, and Software Investor Services (described above), including code reviews and due diligence.

 Learn more about me and my background and check out my testimonials to see what my clients think about working with me.

 “. . . a lot of experience with software development, security by design, and best practices”